dataprofessor/streamlit-for-datascience/lesson-2.md

   </p>
 <br>

+## 2. Hardware for Data Science

+Fundamentally, any hardware that you have access to will be sufficient for the purpose of writing code, perform analysis and testing the creation of Streamlit apps.
+This can be a laptop, desktop or a computer hosted on the cloud.
+Such computers could run on a variety of operating systems including Windows, Mac OSX or Linux.

+On top of these hardware, just make sure to have a working [Python](https://www.python.org/) environment and we're good to go.

-## 2. Toolkits for Data Science
+## 3. Toolkits for Data Science

-Now that we have a fundamental knowledge of data science, let's take a look at the tools of the trade.
+Now that we have a fundamental knowledge of data science and the hardware, let's take a look at the tools of the trade.

 Common toolkits that are helpful for any data science projects includes the following:
 Python library | Brief description | OSEMN phase